Dec 12, 2025

 The Ph.D. program consists of five components: required coursework, coursework in research methodologies, foundational coursework, elective coursework, practica experiences, and the dissertation.
 Specifically:

 1. Literacy Coursework (minimum 15 credit hours).
-At least four seminars must be completed at C.A.S./doctoral level.
-It is normally assumed the student is a recent graduate of a literacy master’s degree program.
+This section may vary by student.
+Some students may choose the Literacy Program core (9 credits) + Interdisciplinary Electives (6 credits).
+Literacy Core Course must be at the EdS or doctoral level in Literacy, Language and Culture.
+Students can choose to complete the 15 hours of literacy coursework entirely from the Core, however, some students may be interested in interdisciplinary electives connected to our other College of Education and Human Development doctoral subplans in ESC, STEM, SPED and P&I. It is normally assumed that the student is a recent graduate of a literacy master’s degree program.
 For students with different backgrounds, a core of at least 15 credits of prerequisite literacy master’s degree coursework may be required.

 2. Research Methods (minimum 15 credit hours).
 Students are required to complete a minimum of 15 hours selected from courses in consultation with their doctoral program committee.
-Courses might include EHD 571 (Qualitative Research: Theory, Design, and Practice), EHD 572 (Advanced Qualitative Research), EHD 573 (Statistical Methods in Education I), and EHD 574 (Statistical Methods in Education II).
+Courses might include EHD 571 (Qualitative Research: Theory, Design, and Practice), EHD 572 (Advanced Qualitative Research), EHD 573 (Statistical Methods in Education I), and EHD 574 (Statistical Methods in Education II) plus Research Methods Elective.

-3. Foundations coursework (minimum 12 credit hours) Students are required to take four courses in foundations of education, from EHD 621 (Educational Psychology), EHD 660 (History of American Education), EHD 661 (The Sociology of Education), EHD 663 (Comparative and International Education), EHD 664 (Philosophy of Education).
+3. Foundations Coursework (minimum 15 credit hours) Students are required to take five courses in foundations of education, from EHD 621 (Educational Psychology), EHD 660 (History of American Education), EHD 661 (The Sociology of Education), EHD 663 (Comparative and International Education), EHD 6624 (Philosophy of Education), EHD 601 (Doctoral Proseminar).
+Students are also responsible for INT 601 (Responsible Conduct of Research).

 4. Elective Coursework (minimum 12 credit hours typically outside of the Literacy, Language, and Culture Program area).